Michigan Debt Relief Programs in 2025

 Most organizations provide the first counseling session free of charge.
 If you continue, follow-up sessions may involve modest setup or monthly fees, though nonprofit agencies usually keep these costs affordable for households.

-Explore how credit counseling works and the types of support it can provide for managing debt and improving financial stability.
+Explore how credit counseling works and the support it can provide for managing debt and improving financial stability.

 Debt Management